 When I have this pattern set in my mind, my thoughts begin to flow like fill-in-the-blanks.
 I know what to add next, and next, and next.
 My research on the subject follows this plan too.

 Writing to a pattern brings comfort to a reader’s mind

 The advantage to the reader is also immense if I write my chapters to a framework that’s set.
 When they need to re-read a particular passage, they’ll know where to find it, because they have become accustomed to my pattern of writing.

 The human mind likes order and arrangement because these are how the mind stores information.
-Writing to a pattern thus helps the reader’s comfort, because his mind doesn’t have to try and create order and arrangement out of my information.
+Writing an ebook to a pattern thus helps the reader’s comfort, because his mind doesn’t have to try and create order and arrangement out of my information.

 b.
 Using Grammar Tools To Make Writing Perfect

 The real polish in writing comes from polished ideas.
 It does not come from polished words and sentences.
 Writing polished content for your brand requires putting thought on content value first.
 Then come the four hallmarks that separate brands and their writing styles.
 These four hallmarks are creativity, confidence, credibility and conviction.

 That said, there are some free and excellent tools to help you polish up your writing skills …

 As the name suggests, the Hemingway App is a free online tool that helps you write in the very polished and easy-to-read style of the great writer, Ernest Hemingway.
 Mr. Hemingway believed that English must be written in a simple but strong way – without confusing sentence construction, overuse of weak adverbs, or excessive passive voice.
 If we avoid these three errors, he felt, language would become very classy and stylish.